themeteorchef/saas-stripe/saas-stripe.md

 Okay, starting to make some sense?
 With our `stripeCreateSubscription` method complete, we finally create our user in the database.
 Take note of what's happening here.
 Because we've made it to this step, we can rest assured that our customer and their subscription exist in Stripe.
 Here, we take what Stripe has given us and insert it into our own database.
 This will make it easier to keep track of customers later.
 To create the account, we use the `emailAddress` and `password` values we pulled from our signup form earlier.
 But wait a second...what is this `try` and `catch` business?

 On the server, Meteor doesn't allow `Accounts.createUser()` to have a callback.
 This would be fine, but what if calling this produces an error?
 JavaScript's [`try/catch`](http://eloquentjavascript.net/08_error.html#p_ZBsTKhGA4i) to the rescue!
 This is sort of like an `if/else` in that it's saying "ok, _try_ this snippet of code and if it throws an error or exception, pass the exception to the _catch_."
 In the event that `createUser` fails, we can "catch" its exception and return it to the client.

+Before we do that, though, we've got something funky going on.
+Because we want to store our customer's subscription data in a way that _isn't_ immediately visible by calling `Meteor.users.find()` on the client, we need to update our user immediately after they've been created with `Accounts.createUser()`.
+Why?

+Because `Accounts.createUser()` only allows us to specify a `username/email`, `password`, and `profile` object, if we were to set our `subscription` and `customerId` information within this method, it would be ignored.

+To get around this, we can set the value of `Accounts.createUser()` to a variable (this is equal to the new user's `userId` once it's available), and then perform an update on that user.
+In the update, we simply pass the `subscription` object we want to store in the root of the user object in our database.
+A good bit of work, but handy if we want to obscure our subscription data.

-Notice just like with our Stripe method's, we're using a Future here to "wait" for a value to send back to the client.
+Finally, notice just like with our Stripe methods, we're using a Future here to "wait" for a value to send back to the client.

 Once we have that value (if our method succeeds, this value is arbitrary, if it fails, this value will contain an error to display on the client), we can return to the client.
 [Zwoop!
 Back up another level](http://youtu.be/cMkmGb1W-9s?t=1m1s).

 #### Returning to the Client
 Okay, so we're all setup with Stripe, our user exists in the database...now what?
 Now, we must bow down to the User Experience Gods and complete our signup flow.
 Let's see how we do it.

+<p class="block-header">/client/controllers/public/signup.js</p>
 ```.lang-javascript
 Meteor.call('createTrialCustomer', customer, function(error, response){
   if (error) {